-Level of investment in safety - Of the total 2024-2027 MTIP safety investments, a significant portion is being focused into equity focus areas and addressing the roadway facilities with high number of crashes within marginalized communities.
+Level of investment in safety - Of the total 2024-2027 MTIP safety investments, over \$132 million is being focused into equity focus areas and addressing the roadway facilities with high number of crashes within marginalized communities.
+This is 76 percent of all safety investments being made in the region and 44 percent of all investments being made in marginalized communities.
 A safety investment is defined as projects that prioritize safety countermeasures proven to reduce crash risk and targeted to known crash risk areas.
-The level of safety investment is in response to the trend over the past five years of the increased number of crashes on the region's roadways.23 Despite the crash trends and the level overall investment in 2024-2027 MTIP dedicated towards safety being less than previous cycles, the focus on transportation safety in marginalized communities is a positive response.
+The level of safety investment is in response to the trend over the past five years of the increased number of crashes on the region's roadways.11 Many of the Portland region's highest crash roadways traverse through marginalized communities and people of color and lower-income persons disproportionately comprise those impacted by crashes.
+Despite the crash trends and the level overall investment in 2024-2027 MTIP dedicated towards safety being less than previous cycles, the focus on transportation safety in marginalized communities is a positive response.